CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <p> The tag &lt;sax&gt; is used here becasue the target data was collected in two orthographies.
 "Jiosh Wechij O'ohana" is written in the Saxton-Saxton orthography &lt;sax&gt;, while additional parallel texts were sourced from a ood dictionary examples written in the Alvares-Hale orthography &lt;ah&gt;.
 Tagging the beginning of each verse is only necessary if you are using data in multiple orthograhies.
 </p>

- <h4><span style="color:SteelBlue"><b>A Note on Tokenization and Truecasing: For the purposes of Joey NMT it is not necessary to tokenize or truecase data like when preparing real tranlation data.
-To respect the copyright on the Tohono O'odham New Testament translation, "Jiosh Wechij O'ohana", I have not applied tokenization or truecased the data.</b></span></h4>
+ <p><span style="color:SteelBlue"><b>A Note on Tokenization and Truecasing: For the purposes of Joey NMT it is not necessary to tokenize or truecase data like when preparing real tranlation data.
+To respect the copyright on the Tohono O'odham New Testament translation, "Jiosh Wechij O'ohana", I have not applied tokenization or truecased the data.</b></span></p>

 <h2><span style="color:SteelBlue">Creating Parallel Text</span></h2>